google/digitalbuildings/ontology/docs/ontology.md

     inherited.

 As with individual types, inheritance trees are meaningful independent of resulting field set.
-For instance Type X, inherting from V and W is distinguishable from type Y inheriting from only V, even if both types only have field A.
+For instance Type X, inheriting from V and W is distinguishable from type Y inheriting from only V, even if both types only have field A.

-Composable inheritance is primarily inteded to encourage users to define subunits of functionality with associated fields, and build types by composing the subunits.
+Composable inheritance is primarily intended to encourage users to define subunits of functionality with associated fields, and build types by composing the subunits.

-#### Abstract Types {#abstract-types}
+#### Abstract Types

 Designating a type as abstract indicates that it should only be used in inheritance and not directly associated with any entities.
 This is typically used for abstract units of functionality that are used to compose other types.

-#### Canonical Types {#canonical-types}
+#### Canonical Types

-In real modeling environments we find there are often exceptions to our idelaized picture of the world.
-When this occurs we need to create one-off constructions to cover the excepetions.
+In real modeling environments we find there are often exceptions to our idealized picture of the world.
+When this occurs we need to create one-off constructions to cover the exceptions.
 To take a concrete example, we often see device controllers in the HVAC world that carry sets of points for multiple logical pieces of equipment.
 Because we use the convention of creating a type for every device that sends data to the system, we end up with a lot of types